Skip to main content

 • aria-hidden="true" — Hides decorative elements from screen readers

-• aria-live — Announces dynamic content changes (toast notifications, loading states)
+• aria-live — Announces live content changes (toast notifications, loading states)

 • role — Defines what an element represents (only use for custom components)

 Every interactive element on your page must be operable with a keyboard alone.
-No mouse required.
-This is critical for users with motor impairments and for power users who prefer keyboard navigation.
+No exceptions.
+Not "most of them."
+All of them.
+People with motor impairments depend on this, and power users who prefer keyboard navigation will thank you too.

 Focus Order

-The tab order should follow the visual order of the page.
+Tab order should follow the visual order of the page.
 By default, focusable elements (links, buttons, inputs) are tabbed in DOM order.
-Do not use tabindex values greater than 0 — it disrupts the natural flow.
+Don't use tabindex values greater than 0 — it creates chaos.

 <!-- Bad: positive tabindex creates unpredictable focus order -->